ewindisch/kopernik/README.md

 2. Some nodes will act purely as a hub for other nodes
 3. Some nodes may not natively speak the kopernik protocol.
 4. Connectivity between nodes forms a distributed model for inventory and discovery.
+5. Kopernik should form a semantic / graph representation of data.

 ---------------------------------------
 Sensors